soderlind/gh-sbom/README.md

 # GitHub SBOM Collection Script

-A zsh script to generate Software Bill of Materials (SBOM) for all repositories owned by a GitHub user or organization using the GitHub CLI.
+A bash script to generate Software Bill of Materials (SBOM) for all repositories owned by a GitHub user or organization using the GitHub CLI.

 ## Prerequisites